kozakaron/Bubble_dynamics_simulation_CPP/README.md

 ### Installing submodules

 After the requirements, the submodules should be cloned and installed.
 These are third party GitHub repositories.
 I used GitHub's submodules functionality to link them into my repository.
 The same script clones these external repositories, and builds them.
 When the scripts asks `Do you want to build SUNDIALS from source? [y/n]`, enter y.
 This may take a few minutes, and problems can arise.
 You may modify build setting at the top of [./dev/build_submodules.py](./dev/build_submodules.py) by changing `cmake_command_list` in the `submodules` dictionary.
 You may also have to modify `vs_path` on Windows by providing your Visual Studio installation path.
-Make sure, that neither submodule failed to install, otherwise the linking process will fail.
+Make sure, that neither submodule failed to install, otherwise the linking process will fail later.

 ### Compilation

  I hate make and cmake, thus a python script is used to compile the project.
+Both Windows and Linux are supported.
  You may change the include directories, compiler, debugger, and related flags in the [./dev/build.py](./dev/build.py) script.
 However, beside turning off the sanitizers for high performance benchmarking, you will probably just use the script's flags:
 ~~~
   -h, --help               show this help message and exit